drekka/Alchemic/README.md

 }
 ```

-Alchemic will create a class factory in the model based on finding these declarations and set it up as a singleton instance.

-*Note: In Objective-C you only need to use __AcRegister__ if there are no other declarations present or if you want to configure other aspects of the class.
+*Note: In Objective-C you only need to use __AcRegister__ if there are no other declarations present.
 In Swift, the presence of the `alchemic()` method is enough to register the class as a singleton.*

 ### Using initializers

-By default, Alchemic will use the standard `init` method when initializing an instance of a class.
-However it also supports custom initializers and arguments.
+By default, Alchemic will use the `init` method when initializing an instance of a class.
+However it also supports custom initializers and arguments through the __AcInitializer__.

 ```objc
 // Objective-C